This post may contain affiliate links. Please read our privacy policy for additional information.

 The Johnny Marzetti casserole originated at the Italian restaurant Marzetti’s in Columbus, Ohio.
-The restaurant was established in 1896, but the real local fame came when Teresa Marzetti served up this baked casserole that she named after her brother-in-law, Johnny.
+The restaurant was established in 1896, but the actual local fame came when Teresa Marzetti served up this baked casserole that she named after her brother-in-law, Johnny.
 It was cheap and cheerful, and Marzetti’s happened to be right by Ohio State University—full of students looking for inexpensive, good food.
 It soon became famous all over Ohio and the Midwest.

 On a side note, Marzetti’s restaurant is now closed (it has been since 1972), but the name lived on with a line of salad dressings in the States!
 Who knew?